mdozmorov/BIOS668.2018/_posts/policies/0001-01-06-copyright.md

 ## Plagiarism and Copyright

 It is a serious ethical violation to take any material created by another person and represent it as your own original work.
-Any such plagiarism will result in serious disciplinary action, possibly including dismissal from the CUNY J-School.
+Any such plagiarism will result in serious disciplinary action, possibly including dismissal from the VCU.
 Plagiarism may involve copying text from a book or magazine without attributing the source, or lifting words, code, photographs, videos, or other materials from the Internet and attempting to pass them off as your own.
 Please ask the instructor if you have any questions about how to distinguish between acceptable research and plagiarism.

 In addition to being a serious academic issue, copyright is a legal issue.